|

 review was the presumed eligibility of persons receiving SSI and

+SSDI.
+We are awaiting the report on corrective actions.
 Pilot Project This project in Western Kansas would develop improved

 access for field rehab counselors.
 They would have laptop computers,